Community Action Angels

 The Backpack Program is funded through the fundraising efforts of the Community Action Angels.
 The cost to sponsor one child for the school year is $183.00.

 Safe Sleep Project

-For over four years, Joint Council for Economic Opportunity (JCEO) has been delivering HALO SleepSack Swaddles to infants born at the University of Vermont Health Care Network- Champlain Valley Physician Hospital at no cost to parents.
+For over four years, JCEO has been delivering HALO SleepSack Swaddles to infants born at the University of Vermont Health Care Network- Champlain Valley Physician Hospital at no cost to parents.
 A HALO SleepSack Swaddle is used over regular sleepwear to take the place of loose blankets.
 It’s designed to ensure a clear air way and to keep a baby in place while they sleep.

-On an annual basis, JCEO’s Community Action Angels in partnership with Champlain Valley Physician Hospital (CVPH) provide approximately 900 Halo SleepSack Swaddles and safe sleep educational materials to parents of newborns.
+Each year, the Community Action Angels raise funds to provide approximately 900 Halo SleepSack Swaddles and safe sleep educational materials to parents of newborns.

 We have collaborated with other groups in the area on this project including the Plattsburgh Kiwanis Breakfast Club (whom named the project) and the Beekmantown Varsity Boys Hockey Team.

 The Community Action Angels are always looking for new members and new ways to collaborate with our community.
 Please use the form below to request more information.